-We believe our executive compensation programs are effective and structured in a manner that (a) is consistent with our compensation philosophy and objectives (as described in our Compensation Discussion and Analysis below), (b) promotes our business objectives, and (c) supports our culture and traditions that have existed for over 60 years.
+We believe our executive compensation programs are effective and structured in a manner that (a) is consistent with our compensation philosophy and objectives (as described in our Compensation Discussion and Analysis below), (b) promotes our business objectives, and (c) supports our culture and traditions that have existed for 65 years.

-The advisory vote on executive compensation was conducted at our Annual Meeting of Shareholders in 2018, based on the disclosure of our executive compensation in the proxy statement for that meeting.
-Approximately 76% of the shares voted at that meeting approved of the compensation paid to our Named Executives.
+The advisory vote on executive compensation was conducted at our Annual Meeting of Shareholders in 2019, based on the disclosure of our executive compensation in the proxy statement for that meeting.
+Approximately 79% of the shares voted at that meeting approved of the compensation paid to our Named Executives.
 The Board considered the results of this vote as supportive of the Company's compensation policies and programs and did not make any material changes to those policies and programs as a result of that vote.
+However, as described in more detail below in our Compensation Discussion and Analysis, the Personnel and Compensation Committee is considering the implementation of changes to our incentive compensation program for fiscal 2021.